Admissions

 Undergraduate Students

-• Must maintain cumulative GPA of 2.4 or greater for all transferable units taken after disqualification from CSUMB.
+• Maintain a cumulative grade point average of 2.3 or greater for all transferable units taken after disqualification from CSUMB.

 All readmissions submitted to CSUMB are reviewed by a committee.
 Meeting minimum eligibility requirements does not guarantee admission to CSU Monterey Bay.
 Approvals are based upon a student's documented good-faith efforts to improve academic standing and improve circumstances within their control that directly resulted in the disqualification.
 Students may take courses at CSU Monterey Bay through Open University or any accredited institution (e.g. community college or University).